Fraud Blocker

 The right clothing

 You already know about the right clothing for every season.
-But, when you go camping, it’s a little bit different, because some camping sites are warmer during the days and colder during the nights.
+But when you go camping, it’s a little bit different,because some camping sites are warmer during the day and colder during the night.
 So, you have to be prepared for that.
-Also, about the footwear, if you’re going hiking, you’ll need hiking boots and don’t forget the right socks!
-You don’t want blisters during your camping trip
+Also, about the footwear, if you’re going hiking, you’ll need hiking boots, and don’t forget the right socks!
+You don’t want blisters during your camping trip.

 The more you know about your camping site, the more prepared you’ll be.
-If you’re camping somewhere with a lake close, you’ll need a towel and swimming stuff.
-Also, warm fleece is always a good idea along with a waterproof jacket.
-Please note that you won’t have a place to buy the things you might miss and also keep packing light since you’ll have to carry it.
+If you’re camping somewhere with a lake close by, you’ll need a towel and swimming stuff.
+Also, warm fleece is always a good idea, along with a waterproof jacket.
+Please note that you won’t have a place to buy the things you might miss, and also keep packing light since you’ll have to carry it.
 And don’t forget an extra pair of socks and underwear.
 You never know what might happen when you’re trying to grow a connection with nature.

 What to pack